 At 33, Arcangel was one of the youngest artists to ever be afforded an entire floor in the Whitney Museum.
-Formerly a guitar major at Oberlin, he went on to form a "programming ensemble" for artist-hackers, and is probably best known for the series of modified video games that formed the centerpiece of the 2011 Whitney show.
-He’s also made supercuts of cats on pianos mashed up so they’re playing Shoenberg, worked out how to order pizzas from Domino's with a single line of code, and hung “paintings” in galleries that were made with a single click on Photoshop.
+Formerly a guitar major at Oberlin, Arcangel went on to form a "programming ensemble" for artist-hackers, and is probably best known for the series of modified video games that formed the centrepiece of the 2011 solo show at the Whitney.
+He’s also made supercuts of cats on pianos mashed up so they’re playing Shoenberg, worked out how to order pizzas from Domino's with a single line of code and hung “paintings” in galleries that were made with a single click on Photoshop.

 Now, Arcangel is gearing up to launch a clothing line, Arcangel Surfware, at a one-day pop-up in a New York Holiday Inn conference room, where new art of his will also be on display in the city for the first time since the Whitney show.

-The only promotion has been a tweet from Cory’s account linking to a bland press release on a comically dated website, explaining that the products “consist of everything one needs to ‘chill’ in bed all day and surf the internet in comfort.”
-The rainbow-colored logo features a yin-yang, an emoticon, a picture of a laptop, and the brand name in Comic Sans.
+The only promotion has been a tweet from Cory’s account, linking to a bland press release on a comically dated website, explaining that the products “consist of everything one needs to ‘chill’ in bed all day and surf the internet in comfort”.
+The rainbow-coloured logo features a yin-yang, an emoticon, a picture of a laptop and the brand name in Comic Sans.

 Archangel finished eating a sandwich and started to show me around.